sagemathinc/cocalc/src/k8s/smc-project/README.md

 ### Workflow

-1. `make rebuild` to start from scratch:
+1. `make build` to start from scratch:
   * pull latest version of the ubuntu image
   * execute the Dockerfile
   * note, this alone doesn't give you much -- this just leads to a rather empty but functional image